HL7/cdmh/source/pages/cdmh-overview.md

 	- Informatics for Integrating Biology & the Bedside (i2b2)
 	- Observational Medical Outcomes Partnership (OMOP).

+* Creating mapping between the above CDMs to Biomedical Research Integrated Domain Group (BRIDG) which serves as an intermediary model in the project.
+This is explained further in the abstract model section below.
-* Creating mapping between these CDMs as well as intermediary model such as Biomedical Research Integrated Domain Group (BRIDG) and Fast Healthcare Interoperability Resources (FHIR) profiles and resources.
-These mappings will facilitate researchers’ access to data from multiple research networks.
+* Create mappings between the above CDMs and Fast Healthcare Interoperability Resources (FHIR) profiles and resources.
+These mappings will facilitate broader access to data from multiple research networks.

 ### Abstract Model, Actors and Definitions